Preparation lowers your risk of non-passage.

 67.5% (135/200) is better.
 Keep drilling, but maybe you can do it every other day.

-70% (140/200) is ideal.
+70% (140/200) or higher is ideal.
 You can rest easy for now.
 Do continue to test yourself in one form or another until bar week.

 |Feels better to do dinky little MBE questions than doing essays because it’s busy work, and frankly the immediate and objective scores can be addictive.